junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Rory closes his eyes, refusing the pained memory.
 "We just... fell apart, I guess.
 Normal life happened, the Doctor didn't come to us for months, and we had a big fight.
 It happens."

 "How did you fix it?"
-Dean stares at the middle of the dim shabby room, seeing holy fire burning around the angel in a circle.
+Dean stares at the middle of the dim, shabby room, seeing holy fire burning around the angel in a circle.
 And the last look they shared before he left him there.
 He blinks the image away.
 He hopes never to see that look again.

 "Oh, um, Amy almost got killed by the Daleks, and we saved each other," Rory replies evenly, "because I need her, and she needs me."

 "Of course."
 Dean actually laughs.
 Of course.
 How can it be any other way?

-Right then, the gate rattles harshly again, catching them in a moment of lax.
+Right then, the gate rattles harshly again, catching them in a moment of laxity.
 It sways fiercely as if the strongest hurricane blows at it from the other side.
 The latch flies away and the door sways open.

 Dean and Rory get shoved heavily away by the door leaves, thrown backward into the middle of the room.

-Two Weeping Angels stand in the opened doorway.
+Two Weeping Angels stand in the open doorway.

 <br>